Background

 The update is likely to affect many businesses as it requires revenue to be recognised in line with a five-step recognition model.

-These five steps consider whether performance obligations have been satisfied rather than the transfer of risks and rewards from revenue transactions, as current UK GAAP requires.
+These five steps consider whether performance obligations have been satisfied rather than the transfer of risks and rewards from revenue transactions, as previous UK GAAP required.
 This is how international accounting standards treat revenue (IFRS 15).

-Some businesses will face minimal or no changes, but for others it will have a very significant impact on when revenue is recognised.
+Some businesses will face minimal or no changes, but for others it has a very significant impact on when revenue is recognised.
 As a result of this you may find that revenue is recognised sooner or later than previously, impacting profits and thus tax liabilities.

-As you may see an increase or decrease in your tax liability, it will be important to plan this into your cashflow planning and, for those in the Quarterly Instalment Payments (QIPs) regime you may need to plan well in advance for this cash impact.
+As you may see an increase or decrease in your tax liability, it will be important to reflect this into your cashflow planning and, for those in the Quarterly Instalment Payments (QIPs) regime you may need more careful planning for this cash impact.

 Additionally, if revenue and therefore profits are brought forward, you may find this tips your company over the threshold for QIPs or Very Large QIPs.